Kerem Görkem Arslan

 Please tell us about your research project.

-I am currently a lecturer at the Department of Turkish Studies and a PhD candidate in Political Science at the Droit, Religion, Entreprise et Société (UMR 7354) research unit, and my thesis is supported by the Interdisciplinary Thematic Institute MAKErS project.
+I am currently a lecturer at the Department of Turkish Studies and a PhD candidate in Political Science at the Droit, Religion, Entreprise et Société research unit (UMR 7354), University of Strasbourg, with my thesis labelled by the Interdisciplinary Thematic Institute MAKErS.
+I am also an associate researcher at IFEA Istanbul, and co-director of the SoLaRe doctoral laboratory (ANR ReligiS – France 2030).
+In addition, I founded INOPS (Interdisciplinary Network of Pagan Studies), a research network dedicated to connecting scholars working on contemporary paganisms across Europe and beyond.

 My research explores the development of heterodox religiosities emerging in contemporary Turkey, in comparison with the revival and recognition of neopagan movements in Europe.
-Adopting an interdisciplinary and comparative approach, I draw on political science, anthropology of religion, and sociology to examine how marginalized belief systems emerge, structure themselves, and persist in contexts dominated by majoritarian religions.
+Adopting an interdisciplinary and comparative approach, I draw on political science, anthropology, and study of religions to examine how marginalized belief systems emerge, structure themselves, and persist in contexts dominated by majoritarian religions.

-In Turkey, neopagan movements have emerged partly in response to rising political Islam, while in Europe they often intersect with environmental and heritage concerns.
+In Turkey, neopagan movements have emerged partly in response to rising political Islam, while in Europe they often intersect with environmental, heritage, and identity-related concerns.
 My research also focuses on the role of the internet in the diffusion of these beliefs, especially in Turkey since the early 2000s, where growing digital access has facilitated the emergence of what I call "semi-transparent" religiosities.

 Ultimately, I aim to provide a new analytical framework to understand how these religious identities are shaped, spread, and how they interact with broader issues such as nationalism, ecology, and cultural heritage.
 I am particularly interested in how these religious groups pursue official recognition, as well as the nature of their claims and initiatives.